 The Ritz Carlton Millenia Singapore is one of my most frequently stayed hotels in the Lion City.
 My initial encounter with the Marina Bay icon was in 2013 when I was still fresh to the concept of a staycation.
 I had never stayed in a luxury hotel prior to that and the level of service totally blew me away.
 With these fond memories, I decided to book the Ritz Carlton Millenia Singapore last year and left with the same heightened level of service from the highly professional and eager staff.

 Just a few days ago, I went for another stay at the Ritz Carlton Millenia Singapore.
-The property has recently launched its Canvas of Views staycation package which includes plenty of enhancements such as a stay at a Club Room, a complimentary private hotel art tour, admission to the Art Science Museum as well as a lavender bath.
+The property had launched its Canvas of Views staycation package which includes plenty of enhancements such as a stay at a Club Room, a complimentary private hotel art tour, admission to the Art Science Museum as well as a lavender bath.

 Guests enter the Ritz Carlton Millenia Singapore through the lavish reception area graced by gargantuan windows and a hanging metallic sculpture – Frank Stella’s “Cornucopia.”
 The property boasts of 4,200 art pieces, 90% of which were commissioned specifically for the hotel.
 Art is a theme that permeates the property, with most of the F&B outlets here housing an art piece or two.
 Two pieces of Andy Warhol’s “Flowers” series can be found in the Ritz Suite – other works from the same series were valued by auction houses at around US$2.5 million as of late.